- Reference Number: HEY-787/2018

 Even though folic acid is found in foods like leafy green vegetables and whole wheat bread, the government still recommends that all women thinking about having a baby start taking folic acid supplements three months before trying to conceive and for three months(to 12 weeks) after you fall pregnant.
 They are sold at most pharmacies or your doctor may prescribe them to you.
 They come in 400 microgram tablets and you should take one, once a day.

 - If your BMI is over 35 or you have a family history of neural tube defect you should take 5mgs of folic acid daily.

-- If you are taking epilepsy medication – check with your GP to see if you need an increased dose of Folic acid.
+- If you are taking epilepsy medication – check with your doctor to see if you need an increased dose of folic acid.

-- If you are diabetic – check with your GP to see if you need an increased dose of Folic acid.
+- If you are diabetic – check with your doctor to see if you need an increased dose of Folic acid.

 Do I need extra iron?

 Pregnant women can become short of iron, so make sure you choose plenty of iron rich foods.
 It has been shown that if you eat an iron rich meal with food or drink containing vitamin C then this will assist absorption.